Gordonstoun

 It was founded in 1934 as the British Salem School by German-Jewish educator Kurt Hahn based on the model of Schule Schloss Salem, that he had founded in Germany in 1919.
-Gordonstoun has an enrollment of around 500 full boarders as well as about 100 day pupils between the ages of 6 and 18.
+Gordonstoun has an enrolment of around 500 full boarders as well as about 100 day pupils between the ages of 5 and 18.
 With the number of teaching staff exceeding 100, there is a low student-teacher ratio compared to the average in the United Kingdom.
 There are eight boarding houses (formerly nine prior to the closure of Altyre house in summer 2016) including two 17th-century buildings that were part of the original estate.
 The other houses have been built or modified since the school was established.